If you are wondering what is the best studio microphone to buy, you are in the right place.

 It surely delivers highly detailed vocal recordings with very low self-noise.
 With SPL at 156dB, you won’t have to worry about loud vocalists.
-The AKG C214 also features a switchable 20dB attenuator and bass-cut filter for close-up recording.
+The AKG C214 also features a switchable 20dB attenuator and a bass-cut filter for close-up recording.

 Conclusion: The top-rated professional AKG C214 can perform equally well with vocals and instruments.
 With excellent built quality, it guarantees a wonderful investment.
-If you decide to go for the full package that includes XLR cable, pop filter, and elastic spider suspension you will have to get over budget.
+If you decide to go for the full package that includes an XLR cable, pop filter, and elastic spider suspension you will have to get over budget.
 It is one of the best studio microphones for those who want to build a career in recordings.

 |Value for money:||9/10|

 These were our top picks for the best microphone for home recording studios in 2020!